Cohasset ʻUkulele Circle, Monday evening, adults & teens

 “Each session is a great way to learn new things and follow those willing to share....
 Help new members of a group if you are more experienced....
 If you don’t know the song, just listen and see what you can learn before playing....
 Listen carefully to those around you and learn to complement the songs played....
 Less is more and good rhythm is essential....
 Have Fun!
 Kanikapila is all about sharing and enjoying music together.”

-COVID precautions: You’re always welcome to wear a mask at any session to help protect yourself.
-We’re singing indoors, so please follow CDC Respiratory Virus Guidelines and stay home whenever you’re ill.
+Precautions for flu, COVID, and respiratory viruses: You’re always welcome to wear a mask at any session to help protect yourself.
+We’re singing indoors, so please stay home if you’re ill.

-What: Free ʻukulele workshop led by Anne Ku.
-Anne says: “I’ll teach you the 20% you need to know, to play 80% of what you want to play.”
+Anne Ku led a great workshop, giving participants “the 20% you need to know to play 80% of what you want to play.”